Comfort object: Common objects

-In Japan, dakimakura are commonly used by Japanese youth as "security objects".
-Using crib cards during exams can be considered a comfort object for students.
+In Japan, pillows are commonly used by Japanese youth as "security objects".
+Using crib cards (notes) during exams can be considered a comfort object for students.

 In popular culture

 The term security blanket was popularized in the Peanuts comic strip created by Charles M. Schulz, who gave such a blanket to his character Linus van Pelt.
 Linus called it his "security and happiness blanket", in Good Grief, More Peanuts printed in 1956.
 However, the concept of a comfort blanket existed prior to Peanuts.
 In a November 1954 Review Report article, writer "Bev" wrote about her daughter: "Security blanket.
 My younger child is one year old.
 When she finds a fuzzy blanket or a fleecy coat, she presses her cheek against it and sucks her thumb."
 Since 1920, blankets which clipped onto sleeping infants to prevent them from rolling out of bed and keep the body covered were dubbed "security blanket fasteners".

-In the film The Producers, Leo Bloom is prone to panic attacks and to keep himself calm, he carries a fragment of his childhood blue blanket everywhere he goes and goes into hysterics when someone takes it from him until they give it back to him.

-In Sesame Street, Julia loves her stuffed doll named Fluffster.
-Due to her autism; whenever someone else has it, it leaves her distressed.
-In Sesamstraße, the German version of Sesame Street, one of the main characters, a big brown bear named Samson, is very fond of the smell of his security blanket which he calls 'Schnuffeltuch' (engl. 'nuzzle cloth').

-In the film The Adventures of Elmo in Grouchland, Elmo loves his fuzzy, blue Blanket more than anything else, to the point of not wanting to share it, as it is very special to him.
-When it is stolen, he sets out on an epic quest to get it back.

-In the book The Giver, "comfort object" is used as a term to refer to all stuffed animals.
-The comfort objects are described as being "imaginary creatures with funny names" because the dystopian community where the book takes place has no animals.